MaraMattes/CML-HHU-S26/README.md

 Dr. Jan Rabenseifner from Economic AI will give a guest lecture on July 15.

-On July 16, the tutorial will be replaced by a lecture.

-**There will be no tutorial on July 23.**

 ## Course 1: Lectures
 * [Lecture 0](./lecture/l0/L0.html) [[pdf]](./lecture/l0/L0.pdf)